anuragchauhan21/anuragchauhan21/README.md

 # Hi, I'm Anurag

 ## About Me
-Data Analyst skilled in *SQL, Python, Excel, and Power BI* with a strong foundation in *extracting, analyzing, and interpreting data* to generate actionable insights.
+Data Analyst skilled in *SQL, Python, Machine Learning, Excel, and Power BI* with a strong foundation in *extracting, analyzing, and interpreting data* to generate actionable insights.
 I approach problems through *logic, structure, and analytical thinking* to deliver data-driven solutions that create *measurable impact*.

 📍 Based in `Delhi, India`